 When examining the Nike Vapor line, the only common complaint has mostly linked to its durability in the past.
 The company has focused hard on making the shoes a bit more durable, and the Air Zoom Vapor X now stands out as the best overall shoe for the vast majority of players.

 Why do pros seem to love this shoe?
 It has a very low to the ground feel, and people also really appreciate the lightweight ride overall.
 Some tennis shoes can start to feel a little heavy over time, but these are perfect for matches in particular.
+You can read our full review in this post.

 - Feels very lightweight on foot